ItalyPaleAle/calendar-next-demo/README.md

 The easiest way to run the IPFS daemon is to use Docker.
 You'll need a Linux VM with Docker installed.

-> You can get a free Linux VM with an [Azure trial account](https://azure.microsoft.com/free/open-source/?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo)
+> You can get a free Linux VM with an [Azure trial account](https://azure.microsoft.com/free/open-source/?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo).
+On Azure, a small B1s VM can be sufficient for testing IPFS.

 After having installed Docker, run: